Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Introduction

 \section{Introduction}

-The topological stable rank of a unital C*-algebra $A$, denoted by $\mathrm{tsr}(A)$, is introduced by Rieffel in his seminal paper \cite{Rieffel-DimStr} as a topological version of the Bass stable rank of a ring: Denote by Then the topological stable rank of $A$, denote by $\mathrm{tsr}(A)$, is the smallest $n$ such that $Lg_n$ is dense in $A^n$ (if no such $n$ exists, then the topological stable rank of $A$ is $\infty$).
+The topological stable rank of a unital C*-algebra $A$, denoted by $\mathrm{tsr}(A)$, was introduced by Rieffel in his seminal paper \cite{Rieffel-DimStr} as a topological version of the Bass stable rank of a ring.
+Consider the set of $n$-tuples generating $A$ as a left ideal, Then the topological stable rank of $A$, denoted by $\mathrm{tsr}(A)$, is the smallest $n$ such that $Lg_n$ is dense in $A^n$ (if no such $n$ exists, then the topological stable rank of $A$ is $\infty$).
 It was shown in \cite{HV-sr} that the topological stable rank of a C*-algebra agrees with its Bass stable rank.
 Thus, we may just refer it as stable rank.